 What to Expect

-Each morning after breakfast, we will meet in the classroom for a brief seminar, discuss the day’s schedule, followed by each student preparing lunch and assembling the gear for the days fishing adventure.
+Each morning after breakfast, we will meet for a brief seminar, discuss the day’s schedule, followed by assembling the gear for the days fishing adventure.
 As the week progresses, students will be asked to take on more responsibilities including readying boats and trailers, driving rigs to the river, launching and taking out boats.
 Our goal throughout the training is to expose you to every aspect of guiding.

 We will spend our days fishing and boating on some of the finest fisheries in the east including the Lehigh River, the Delaware River and the Susquehanna River.
-After dinner each evening, a variety of activities will be available including: fishing on the Little Schuylkill, recommended video viewing and fly tying.
+Evenings will include illustrated seminars.

 - All the necessary gear for your school

 - Every day spent on the water, fishing, boating and becoming a guide!

-- Classes are limited to two students allowing for plenty of hands on training.
+- Classes are limited to one student per instructor allowing for plenty of hands on training.
 Our program also offers job referrals from Pennsylvania to Alaska with most of our own guides being trained through this program.

 - 5 day School. $2800

 Drift Boat Rowing Clinic

-Because of the growing popularity of fishing from these types of boats, Rivers now offers one day and two day clinics.
-These clinics start in our classroom with an illustrated presentation on oaring, gear and safety.
-Then off to the Lehigh River were you will be taught back oaring, anchoring, crossing currents and maneuvering.
+Because of the growing popularity of fishing from these types of boats, Rivers now offers one day clinics.
+These clinics are on conducted on the Lehigh River were you will be taught back oaring, anchoring, crossing currents and maneuvering.

 Instructed by experienced drift boat guides these classes are limited, guaranteeing that you will receive plenty of hands on training and direction.